Nacim-B/Flat_Price_Prediction_in_Lyon/README.md

 How to use the estimator:

-- Lauch the python app: 'python app.py'
+- Lauch the python app in your terminal: 'python app.py'

-- Open the html file in the templates folder
+- Copy the address shown after "Running on"

+- Paste it in your web browser

 - Estimate your flat !